luiarthur/CytofResearch/demos/minimal-example/README.md

 The number of MCMC iterations is computed as `nmcmc * thin + nburn`.
 The number of iterations should be large enough such that the MCMC has a good chance of convergence.
-With traces of the log likelihood (`loglike`) from multiple runs, one can visually inspect whether the chains have converged.
+With traces of the log likelihood (`loglike`) from multiple runs, one can visually inspect whether the chains have converged, by noting if trace plots of the likelihoods trace out a common distribution.
 In the simulation studies and real data analysis in our [paper][1], we observed that a burn-in period of 10000 iterations was sufficient for the chain to reach stationarity.
 Though, the burn-in period could be different for each application.